icnocop/specbind-wiki/Verifying-Steps.md

 | Given | I saw \<validation table\> |
 | When | I see \<validation table\> |

 The *validation table* is a SpecFlow table that consists of three columns; *Field*, *Rule* and *Value*.
 Similar to data entry steps the *Field* column defines the field name to locate as a [[property|Page Model Properties]] and the *Value* column is the value to check.
-It is converted to the correct value by the framework, and will throw an error if the value cannot be converted.
 The *Rule* column determines the type of validation to perform on the field.
+The *Value* column is the expected value to check for.
+It also drives how the expected and actual values are compared.

+The system attempts to convert the expected value to one of the following data types in the order described below.
+This eases matching of a given value from some of the formatting hassles.
+For instance if your value is a date, and you write an expectation of "1/1/2013" and your actual value is "January 1, 2013" the rule processor will determine that these values indeed match.

+* Date Time (Uses standard .NET date/time formatting according to the current culture)
+* Double
+* Integer
+* Boolean
+* String (default)

+Using those data types, the following rules come with the framework for analysis:

 | Rule | Description |
 |------|-------------|